mfarache/jekyll-now/_posts/2017-12-11-Url-Shortener-with-openfaas.md

 tags: [ Serverless, OpenFaaS, Nodejs, mongodb ]
 ---

-Using OpenFaas deployed into Docker Swarm to deploy a NodeJS serverless function backed by a MongoDB database
+I will describe how to deploy a new NodeJs function into OpenFaaS using Docker Swarm stack.
+The function will be written in NodeJs and speak to MongoDB to read/write data.

 # The idea